Paul and his wife and are "superhosts" in Florida who also use Airbnb when traveling as guests.

 I've used our experience of Airbnb to list what I believe to be the pros and cons of using the service as travelers (called "guests" by the site), which you will find below.

-- Obviously, price is a big factor.
+- Price is often a big reason to choose Airbnb accommodation.
 You can get some excellent deals that beat the costs of more conventional alternatives such as hotels for value.
 Overall, you will generally get more bang for your buck with Airbnb, especially if your stay is medium length, say one or two weeks.

 - The Airbnb website is generally very easy to use and interact with, in my experience, whether using a computer or a phone app.